 Vision-Language Model (VLM)

 A Vision-Language Model (VLM) is a multimodal AI system that takes both images and text as input and produces text output, allowing a single model to read screenshots, describe photos, transcribe documents, answer questions about charts, and follow instructions that combine "what you see" with "what you say."
-GPT-4V, Gemini, Claude 3+, Llama 3.2 Vision, and Qwen-VL are the most widely used examples in 2026.
+GPT-5.5, Gemini 3.5, Claude Opus 4.8, Llama 4, and Qwen-VL are the most widely used examples in 2026.
+That said, every current-generation flagship is natively multimodal, so the separate "VLM" label itself is blurring.

 A Vision-Language Model (VLM) is a multimodal AI system that takes both images and text as input and produces text output, allowing a single model to read screenshots, describe photos, transcribe documents, answer questions about charts, and follow instructions that combine "what you see" with "what you say."
-GPT-4V, Gemini, Claude 3+, Llama 3.2 Vision, and Qwen-VL are the most widely used examples in 2026.
+GPT-5.5, Gemini 3.5, Claude Opus 4.8, Llama 4, and Qwen-VL are the most widely used examples in 2026.
+That said, every current-generation flagship is natively multimodal, so the separate "VLM" label itself is blurring.

 Why It Matters